Hossein Yassaie: Career

 Following his PhD, Hossein was a postdoctoral research fellow at the University of Birmingham for several years.

-Yassaie then spent eight years working at STMicroelectronics and Inmos.
+Yassaie spent eight years working at STMicroelectronics and Inmos.
 During this time he was involved in the development and marketing of microprocessors, signal and video processors including the first digital TV chip.
-These activities ultimately resulted in a multi billion dollar semiconductor business unit at STMicroelectronics.
-He joined Imagination Technologies in 1992, becoming its CEO in June 1998 focusing the business on advanced technology development using the semiconductor intellectual property business model and created the brand Pure.
+A semiconductor business unit at STMicroelectronics resulted.
+He joined Imagination Technologies in 1992, becoming its CEO in June 1998, and created the brand Pure.
+Yassaie resigned his position as CEO of Imagination Technologies on 8 February 2016.